 “When you all look down on my cold dead face in the county pine box, you’ll be sorry then!
 Mebbe!”

 But there’s something nobler going on here, a “realistic” and respectful statement on the quiet faith the farmer has in his own enterprise.
 The leftist politics of Renoir’s earlier work, and of Ford’s “Grapes of Wrath,” isn’t here.
-The urgency of his other Hollywood outing, the Occupation thriller “This Land is Mine,” is missing as well.
+The urgency of Renoir’s other Hollywood outing, the Occupation thriller “This Land is Mine,” is missing as well.

-There are good people, overreaching people, cheats, using floozies, tipplers and in that nasty neighbor, a classic “for me to succeed, you must fail” type.
+There are good people, overreaching people, cheats, predatory floozies, tipplers and in that nasty neighbor, a classic “for me to succeed, you must fail” type.
 As with his later Indian film (where he met Ray), “The River,” and with his earlier “Rules of the Game,” this is Renoir as cultural anthropologist, observing and dissecting and appreciating, with every painterly-composed scene.

 MPAA Rating: “approved”